-This experiential Master of Public Health program is focused on advancing health equity in rural communities and is a unique partnership with UNC Gillings, the number one public school of public health in the nation, UNC Asheville, and UNC Health Sciences at MAHEC.
+This experiential MPH program is focused on advancing health equity in rural communities and is a unique partnership with UNC Gillings, the number one public school of public health in the nation, and UNC Health Sciences at MAHEC.

-The Joint Program of Public Health, planned to begin in the fall of 2018*, will train students in core public health and rural health issues, healthcare transformation, and community leadership skills in collaboration with community partners across rural Western North Carolina.
+The UNC Gillings MPH Program in Asheville, planned to begin in fall of 2018*, will train students in core public health and rural health issues, healthcare transformation, and community leadership skills in collaboration with community partners across rural Western North Carolina.
 Through sound research and the development of innovative interdisciplinary public health interventions, students will become fluent in pursuing health equity in rural communities, addressing community health concerns, and navigating healthcare systems.

 Why Public Health?

 Research demonstrates that public health has a strong influence on individual and community well-being, with some estimates showing public health factors accounting for more than 95% of health outcomes such as life expectancy, quality-adjusted life years, and mortality rates.
 (Hartley, 2004).